ybmirz/Notes/BSc Notes/Semester 4/Languages and Computation/Automata Theory.md

 - By understanding the main *single* difference between NFAs and DFAs, it could be seen that they can easily be **converted** to one another.
 More here [[DFAs are NFAs]]

+	The main problem with a finite automata is that it requires a *finite* memory, so we can further develop an automaton that goes beyond this limitiatoin.

+## Pushdown Automata
+A pushdown automata here goes beyond the finite limitation by having an **infinte pushdown stack**; so basically it is an NFA with an unlimited stack and $\epsilon$-transition stack (empty word transition)
+Basically two components:
+- An infinite memory in the structure of a stack (LIFO)
+- and transitions that can be made without reading an input ($\epsilon$)

+They are non-deterministic hence they can accept any route that leads to an accepting/final state How does the stack work?
+		- Every transition done within the automate **pops** the stack, and if the stack is empty, the automaton stops.
+		- if the input remains after when the stack is empty, or when it has not reached an accepting state, it is rejected.
+- Remember that empty word transition, this means that a pushdown automata accepts an empty word at any point, or a transition without any input, as long as the stack symbol is accepted and an operation is done to the stack; the remaining input does not have to be empty

+#### Acceptance
+To simply, the automata can only accept a word in two manners:
+-  if the automaton is in the accepting state when the input/word has been consumed
+- or if the automaton's stack is empty after consuming the input word

+#### Formal Definition
+- Based on the conditions of acceptance;
+	- A **final-state PDA** is a **7-tuple**: $(Q, \sum, \Gamma,\delta, q_{0}, Z_{0}, F)$
+		- where $Q$ is the finite set of states
+		- $\sum$ is the finite set of *input alphabet
+		- $\Gamma$ is the finite set of *stack alphabet*
+		- $\delta \in Q \times (\sum \cup \{ \epsilon \}) \times \Gamma \to P_{FIN}(Q \times \Gamma ^{*})$ is a transition function
+		- $q_{0} \in Q$ is the initial state
+		- $Z_{0} \in \Gamma$ is the initial stack symbol set in the stack alphabet
+		- with $F \subset Q$ is the set of accepting states
+> $P_{FIN}(A)$ is the finite subsets of a set A

+After defining a pushdown automata, we can further develop the understanding by looking at the [[Language of a PDA]]; This is not the *languages* accepted by a PDA, but rather the terminologies that can be used to further understand a pushdown automata

+[[Language of a PDA#Common Languages]] notes some common languages that a PDA could have; with its formal definitions

+- Pushdown Automatas are also able to *express* [[Context Free Languages]]

 #semester4 #languages-computation